davedoesdev/qlobber/README.md

   - `{String} wildcard_some` The character to use for matching zero or more words in a topic.
 Defaults to '#'.
 MQTT uses '#' too.

-  - `{Boolean} remove_duplicates` qlobber's matching algorithm means values may be returned twice.
-Specify `true` to have qlobber remove duplicates from its results.
-Note this will incur a performance penalty.
-Defaults to `false`.

 <sub>Go: [TOC](#tableofcontents)</sub>

 <a name="qlobberprototype"></a>